 - Have a well-developed and working website for the project including well-thought out branding, marketing pieces (press releases, links to PR, head and promo shots, etc.).

-Applications will be accepted either electronically or via hard copy between May 1, 2018 through August 1, 2018.
-Awards will be announced by the week of August 6, 2018 via email.
-Click the link below to download and complete the application form.
+Applications will be accepted either electronically or via hard copy until Sept 7, 2019.
+Awards will be announced by the end of the week of Sept 14, 2019 via email (accepted or not).
 You will be asked to submit your project proposal, resume/artist statement, and six to ten images or digital samples of your work.
 Projects with multiple artists need only apply as one project.
 Please submit resumes/artist statements, etc., for each artist involved in the project.
 Please submit multiple projects from one artist as separate proposals.

-If you have any questions or would like more information, please contact the Company Manager, Mariah Urueta Mariah@KineticArtsCenter.com.
+If you have any questions or would like more information, please contact Jaron Hollander, Artistic Director: Jaron@KineticArtsCenter.com.

-Please complete the following questions and provide materials listed below via USMail or email to Kinetic Arts Center, 785 7th Street, Oakland, CA 94607, Attn: Mariah Urueta or Mariah@KineticArtsCenter.com.
-Applications for the 2019 AIR program are accepted between May 1, 2018 and August 1, 2018.
-Awards will be announced the week of August 6, 2018.
+Please complete the following questions and provide materials listed below via US Mail or email to Kinetic Arts Center, 785 7th Street, Oakland, CA 94607, Attn: Jaron Hollander or Jaron@KineticArtsCenter.com.
+Applications for the 2020 AIR program are accepted until September 7, 2019.
+Awards will be announced by September 14, 2019.

 One application per project, please.

 - Please give us a detailed Project Description.